Bryce-Summers/SimUrban/README.md

 [Documentation of iterative design and development proccess](https://bryce-summers.github.io/Design_Portfolio/pages/SimUrban/page.html)

 #Usage
 Use you mouse and click to start a road.
-Drag to a new location and continue to click to continue building the road.
+Click to continue building the road.
+In i1, press the right mouse button to end a road, in all others double click to end the road.
-Right click to end a road.
+The design iterations are more like websites, just click around and experience suggestive designs.

 Link